 Under Silverman’s leadership, BTN’s ratings and advertising revenue have significantly improved annually, with record-setting ratings for football, basketball, studio shows and original programming.
-The network also has added top national advertisers, including Allstate, Best Buy, Buffalo Wild Wings, Nissan, BMW, and State Farm and attracted top national talent, such as Keith Jackson, Gus Johnson, Jim Jackson, Stephen Bardo and lead studio host Dave Revsine.
+The network also has added top national advertisers, including Allstate, BMW, Buffalo Wild Wings, Mitsubishi, and State Farm and attracted top national talent, such as Gus Johnson, Matt Millen, Jim Jackson and lead studio host Dave Revsine.

-BTN has received numerous marketing and programming awards.
-The network’s highest-rated original program, The Journey: Big Ten Basketball, was nominated for two Sports Emmys and BTN also earned an Edward R. Murrow Award in the category of video sports reporting.
+Under Silverman’s leadership, BTN has received numerous marketing and programming awards.
+The Journey: Big Ten Basketball was nominated twice for a National Emmy, and BTN also earned an Edward R. Murrow Award in the category of video sports reporting.

 Silverman began his media career in the entertainment industry at The Walt Disney Company, where he held a number of executive positions during his 13-year tenure, principally in the television and movie studio divisions.
 Prior to joining BTN, Silverman served as Senior Vice President and General Manager of the ABC Cable Networks Group.
 Silverman also previously served as Senior Vice President and General Manager, ABC Family Channel, where he was responsible for channel operations and the development of its business strategy, with emphasis on ad sales, business affairs, business development and finance.